kbowden1800/bouncing-box/README.md

     position = position + speed;    // increase position on every update box.css('left', position);      // update box's CSS with the new position

-**QUESTION: If this code happens every 50 milliseconds, what will the value of position be after 200 milliseconds?**
+**QUESTION 1: If this code happens every 50 milliseconds, what will the value of position be after 200 milliseconds?**

 ### TODO 4: Handling events